Carol City murders: Trials

 Francois was the first of the three killers to be convicted.
 On April 24, 1978, he was sentenced to death for his role in the Carol City massacre.
-The jury had recommended a death sentence.

-White's trial proved more controversial.
+White's trial was more controversial.
 His defense argued that he did not actually kill anyone and instead acted as a lookout by standing watch at the door of the property as the killings occurred.
 As such, the jury unanimously recommended that he be sentenced to life in prison.
-On April 27, 1978, the judge overrode the recommendation and sentenced White to death, partly citing his criminal record.
+On April 27, 1978, the judge overrode the recommendation and sentenced White to death, noting his previous criminal history, which the jury had not been informed of.
 In 1984, his death sentence was overturned by a Dade Circuit judge, who resentenced him to life in prison.
 On April 25, 1985, the Supreme Court of Florida reversed the decision and reinstated White's death sentence.

 Ferguson was tried last.
 On May 25, 1978, he was sentenced to death for his role in the Carol City massacre.
 On October 7, 1978, he received a further two death sentences for the Hialeah murders.
 In 1982, the Supreme Court of Florida threw out the death sentence, saying that the judge failed to consider evidence of Ferguson's mental illness.
 However, a year later, he was resentenced to death.
 He was never charged in the 1974 murders of Walters and Ward, or the 1977 motel murders of Raymond and Katherine Perry.
 However, the handgun used in the Carol City massacre and the Hialeah murders was found to be the same handgun that had been used in the motel murders and the shooting of Walters.

 Archie pleaded guilty to six counts of second degree murder and was sentenced to 20 years in prison for his role as the getaway driver in the Carol City massacre.
 He was the state's key witness in the trials of Ferguson, Francois, and White.
 Archie has since been released from prison.